 Our younger children can make and pack their lunches for camp, while our older ones can come alongside us and learn to cook dinners for the entire family once in a while.
 It’s also essential to take the time to teach your child how to navigate the grocery store and shop smart.

-Grab my Kitchen and Summer Skills Lists in my ‘How to Create A Summer of Significance in 2021 Printable Pack HERE!
+Grab my Kitchen and Summer Skills Lists in my ‘How to Create A Summer of Significance Printable Pack HERE!

 11. Laundry from start to finish

 Teach your child the task of doing their laundry from start to finish.